subwayHareArmy/zoetrope/readme.md

 # Zoetrope Animation Generator

 ## **Motivation**
-I've seen amazing zoetrope animations on binyl records on the internet and wanted to design my own.
+I've seen amazing zoetrope animations on vinyl records on the internet and wanted to design my own.

 Creating these traditionally involves a trial-and-error process, with physical prints, rotations, and camera setups.
 Found the process of designing quite cumbersome.
 This little script streamlines the testing of zoetrope animations digitally, enabling faster prototyping.